Selling a car with a lien happens more often than you might think but there are some steps to make it go smoothly

 Escrow services generally cost between 3% to 5% of the amount held or up to $50 per thousand dollars held.

 Selling a car while you still owe money on it is more complicated than just finding a buyer and handing over the keys but there are several options available.
+What's important here is that you know the facts and don't get scammed by shady buyers that will leave you with the lien.
 Between making arrangements for the buyer to take over payments to getting a personal loan or using an escrow service, understanding your options will make everything easier.